amd/amd-lab-notes/jacobi/README.md

 numerical method, e.g. finite difference, finite volume, finite element, or any other methods, leads to a large sparse systems of equations.
-A stationary iterative method, such as the Jacobi, can take advantage of modern heterogeneous heirarchical systems with CPU and GPUs as it is more amenable to parallelization and require less memory compared to traditional direct methods.
+A stationary iterative method, such as the Jacobi, can take advantage of modern heterogeneous hierarchical systems with CPU and GPUs as it is more amenable to parallelization and require less memory compared to traditional direct methods.
 Jacobi iteration involves a lot of repeated matrix-vector product operations, and to a great extent limits communication between all components at every iteration.
-This makes Jacobi methods more favoriable for GPU offloading.
+This makes Jacobi methods more favorable for GPU offloading.

 In this blog, we explore GPU offloading using HIP and OpenMP target directives and discuss their relative merits in terms of implementation efforts and